jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 ### Bonus - Using Conditional Logic and Ternary Operators

-Since React is all JavaScript we can use all of our previous JS expertise and knowledge when trying to implement or work out additional logic.
+Since React is all JavaScript we can use all of our previous JS expertise when trying to implement any additional, non React specific, logic.

 Let's add some basic conditional logic to the handleIncrement/handleDecrement that will reset the count to 0 if it meets a specific threshold.

-**handleIncrement**
+#### IF/ELSE

 ```js
 const handleIncrement = () => {
   if(count === 3) {